Bennett1234/Deep-Learning/README.md

 ### It is okay to find local minimal, key is learning rate and initialize model right

+## Backward and Grad function
-## we can only call backward once and on sacaler value
+### we can only call backward once and on sacaler value, and call grad multiple time will sum the gradient up, so need to reset each time.